 Finish off your road trip through Germany by spending the night in the quiet village of Spitzingsee nestled high in the Bavarian Alps.
 From Mittenwald, carry on about another hour and a half through the mountains to get there.

 Spitzingsee is a small town on the lake of the same name.
 It’s also home to a ski resort, hotels, shops, and restaurants.
 It may be busier in the winter, but during the summer it’s simply relaxing.

 Spend your day enjoying the beautiful scenery.
 Spitzingsee’s lush greenery and peaceful atmosphere will make the perfect finale to your road trip adventure.

 Back to Munich

-From metropolitan centers to small towns, pastoral countryside to towering mountains, and plenty of historical sites, you’ve seen a bit of everything on this journey.
+From metropolitan centers to small towns, pastoral countryside to towering mountains, and plenty of historical sites, you’ve seen a bit of everything on this road trip through southern Germany.
 Just take your time as you head back to Munich and enjoy that Bavarian scenery.
 Prost!